dresswithpockets/PocketHud/README.md

 ## Downloading/Installing

 There are no pre-built releases for download at the moment.
 This software is still WIP and is not ready for general use.

+## Supporting Development

+This project takes a substantial amount of time to maintain; if you find this tool useful and want to support its development, please consider contributing or tipping.

+The best way to support the development of this project is to contribute to the codebase.

+Otherwise, shoot me a tip at [ko-fi.com/dresswithpockets](https://ko-fi.com/dresswithpockets).
+Anything at all really helps!